sblunt/orbitize/docs/manual.rst

 ..
 Note::
     For an interactive visualization to define and help users understand our coordinate system, you can check out `this GitHub tutorial <https://github.com/sblunt/orbitize/blob/main/docs/tutorials/show-me-the-orbit.ipynb>`_.

     There is also a `YouTube video <https://www.youtube.com/watch?v=0e24VUhQmbM>`_
-    with use and explaination of the coordinate system.
+    with use and explanation of the coordinate system.

 In its “standard” mode, ``orbitize!`` assumes that the user only has relative astrometric data to fit.
 In the ``orbitize!`` coordinate system, relative R.A. and declination can be expressed as the following functions